-Short-term loans are available on a limited basis for books at the beginning of each term, or for emergency situations throughout the term—considered on an individual basis.
+Short-term loans are available on a limited basis for books at the beginning of each semester/session, or for emergency situations throughout the semester/session—considered on an individual basis.
 To apply for a short-term loan, please see a student services representative at Bronco Express.

 - Not a WMU employee.

 - No past due charges on billing account.